-Fountain hopping involves touring Stanford's main campus fountains and hanging out in them.
+Fountain hopping involves touring Stanford's campus fountains and hanging out in them.

-The Wacky Walk occurs during the first part of Commencement, when undergraduates forgo a more traditional entrance and instead stride into Stanford Stadium, often in costume. news.stanford.edu/2018/06/08/wacky-walk
+The Wacky Walk occurs during the first part of Commencement, when undergraduates forgo a more traditional entrance and instead stride, often in costume, into Stanford Stadium. news.stanford.edu/2018/06/08/wacky-walk

-" Stanford undergraduates at the annual Commencement Wacky Walk into the Stanford Stadium.
+" Students participate in the Wacky Walk during Commencement ceremonies at Stanford Stadium.